FC Shakhter Karagandy in European football

 FC Shakhter Karagandy is a Kazakh football club based in Karaganda.
 Shakhter first qualified for European football at the end of the 2005 season, where they finished in 5th position and were Kazakhstan's representative in the 2006 UEFA Intertoto Cup.

 History

 2000's

-On 10 April 2006, UEFA announced the draw for the 2006 UEFA Intertoto Cup, drawing Shakhter in to the Central/East 1st Round draw where they would play the Belarussian entrant, MTZ-RIPO Minsk.
+On 10 April 2006, UEFA announced the draw for the 2006 UEFA Intertoto Cup, drawing Shakhter in to the Central/East 1st Round draw where they would play the Belarusian entrant, MTZ-RIPO Minsk.

 2010's

 During their 2013 season, Shakhter entered the UEFA Champions League at the Second qualifying round stage after winning the League the previous season.
 After defeating BATE Borisov and then Skënderbeu Korçë, Shakhter were drawing against Celtic.
 Shakhter won the first leg, played at the Astana Arena, 2-0 thanks to goals from Andrei Finonchenko and Sergey Khizhnichenko.
 Following the game, Shakhter were warned by UEFA after they had sacrificed a sheep at the stadium before the game against Celtic.
 Celtic then went on to win the second leg of the tie 3–0 at Celtic Park to progress to the group stages of the Champions League, whilst Shakhter dropped down in to the group stage of the UEFA Europa League were they would finish bottom on two points.